 If you’re more interested in turning your phone into cash or credit in short order, reseller services like NextWorth and Gazelle offer a decent return for phones.
 The prices they quote aren’t as high as what you'll get from Swappa or Glyde, but the payoff promises to be more immediate.
 Amazon is just a step behind, with prices varying widely depending not only on what phone you're trying to sell but what carrier it's tied to and what color it is.

 Expect the lowest return from big-box retailers like Best Buy and Walmart.
 It stands to reason, when you think about it — as retailers, they’re looking to buy low and sell high.
 You'll also find the least amount of variance in prices — a few dollars more or less here and there, depending on your phone's carrier, but quoted prices don't vary all that much.

 The Newer the iPhone, the Better Your Asking Price

-It stands to reason that an iPhone 6s is going to command a higher return than an iPhone 5.
+It stands to reason that an iPhone 7 is going to command a higher return than that iPhone 6 first announced in 2014.
 Plus-size iPhones tend to fetch more money than their 4.7-inch counterparts, as well.
-One exception to the Newer Is Better rule would be the iPhone SE, which commands less money, thanks to its lower price tag; also the SE has hit the market so recently, several services aren’t even offering quotes on its resale value yet.

 AT&T and Verizon iPhones Fetch the Most Dough